 Cap 1.5-6 cm dia; stem 3-8 cm tall * 0.4-0.9 cm dia.

-Craterellus tubaeformis (formerly Cantharellus tubaeformis) is an edible fungus, also known as Yellowfoot, winter mushroom, or Trumpet Chanterelle.
-It is a small to medium-sized, funnel-shaped, dingy-brown cap that has forked veins instead of gills and a yellowish stem.
-It grows on moss and found mostly in conifer bogs.
+Craterellus tubaeformis, previously known as Cantharellus tubaeformis, is commonly referred to as Yellowfoot, winter mushroom, or Trumpet Chanterelle.
+It is a small to medium-sized fungus with a funnel-shaped, dingy-brown cap.
+Instead of gills, it features forked veins, and its stem is yellowish in colour.
+This species thrives on moss and is predominantly found in conifer bogs.

 thin and membranous.
 Spore print